29bharat/PyBer_Analysis/README.md

 ## Steps:
         Created 5 new dataframes(line 991 onwards) that calculates the Total rides, total drivers, total fares, average fare per ride and average fare per driver.

         Created a final summary dataframe to include the values obtained from the step above.

-          The formatting was set correctly as per the requirement on the final dataframe. \n
+        The formatting was set correctly as per the requirement on the final dataframe.

 ![alt text](https://github.com/29bharat/PyBer_Analysis/blob/master/analysis/Summary%20Dataframe.PNG)